Aerox1/Mp3-Decoder-Encoder/README.md

 Mp3-Decoder-Encoder
 ===================

-  This is about encoding .mp3 files . the Mp3Header class gets info about Mp3 file then you can use it in this class . first you find the headers then in data section there is a method called Encode which here is a very simple one . you can replace with whatever you want . and also there is another one
+  This is about encoding or maybe better to say encrypting .mp3 files . the Mp3Header class gets info about Mp3 file then you can use it in this class . first you find the headers then in data section there is a method called Encode which here is a very simple one . you can replace with whatever you want . and also there is another one